timescale/docs/cloud/service-settings/customize-configuration.md

 `timescaledb.max_background_workers` (pictured below), the Service needs to be restarted.
 In this case, the button reads `Restart and apply changes`.

-Regardless of whether the Service needs to be restarted or not, a confirmation dialog is displayed which lists the parameters that are being modified.
+Regardless of whether the service needs to be restarted or not, a confirmation dialog is displayed which lists the parameters that are being modified.
 Click `Confirm` to apply the changes (and restart if necessary).